viamrobotics/docs/docs/tutorials/make-an-led-blink-with-the-viam-app.md

 One thing to note that might be confusing with the pin numbering on Raspberry Pi's: There are 40 physical pins numbered from 1 to 40.
 That is **board pin numbering,** corresponding to the pin's physical location on the board.
-When working with the GPIO pins with Viam, you will use the board numbers.
-Pin 1 can be located pretty easily, since Pin 1 is the always the pin whose corner is rounded.
+When working with the GPIO pins with Viam, you will use the board numbers. e.g., Pin 1 can be located pretty easily, since Pin 1 is the always the pin whose corner is rounded.

 Then there's numbering them by function or GPIO connection.
 These are the big numbers, e.g. "GPIO 22".
 These numbers are helpful for understanding the function of each pin.